mouryavenkat/MyGateCodingChallenge/README.md

         Type ahead search, the search can be on food court name or expiration date or street_name.
 This is a substring search

-    4) You can add a new food court from the UI.
+    4) You can request for starting  a new food court from the UI.

     API SUPPORT:
     ------------